cllanesgit/GroupProject/README.md

 - Understand salary expectation differences based on different factors including: location, company size, skill set, etc.

 ### Data Source
-The data used in our project is collected from Kaggle [link to source].
-The Kaggle data itself was developed by scraping job postings related to the position of 'Data Scientist' from Glassdoor.com [link to source].
+The data used in our project is collected from Kaggle [https://www.kaggle.com/datasets/jackogozaly/data-science-and-stem-salaries?resource=download].
+The Kaggle data itself, consists of 62,00 salary records from top companies.
+This data was scraped off levels.fyi.
+This dataset consists of useful information such as education level. compensation (comprised of base salary, bonus, stock grants), race and more.
+It contains information from the US and other countries.
+The cleaning process included removing columns that are not necessary for our analysis as well as removing the lines that include data not from the US.

+Original data set : Levels_Fyi_Salary_Data.csv

+There are 22 columns in the data:

+Columns:

+- timestamp: datetime when the data was recorded.
+- company: company.
+- level: what level the observation is at.
+- title: Role title.
+- totalyearlycompensation: total yearly compensation.
+- location: Job location.
+- yearsofexperience: years of experience.
+- yearsatcompany: years of experience at said company.
+- basesalary: base salary.
+- stockgrantvalue: stock grant value.
+- bonus: Bonus.
+- rowNumber: row number.
+- Masters_Degree: boolean 1 for yes, 0 for no.
+- Bachelors_Degree: boolean 1 for yes, 0 for no.
+- Doctorate_Degree: boolean 1 for yes, 0 for no.
+- Highschool: boolean 1 for yes, 0 for no.
+- Some_College: boolean 1 for yes, 0 for no.
+- Race_Asian: boolean 1 for yes, 0 for no.
+- Race_White: boolean 1 for yes, 0 for no.
+- Race_Two_Or_More: boolean 1 for yes, 0 for no.
+- Race_Black: boolean 1 for yes, 0 for no.
+- Race_Hispanic: boolean 1 for yes, 0 for no.

 This dataset consists mainly of 4 csv.files:
-1. **DataJobNY.csv**: New York Job postings
+1. **DataJobNY.csv**: New York Job postings.
-2. **DataJobSF.csv**: San Francisco Job postings
+2. **DataJobSF.csv**: San Francisco Job postings.
-3. **DataJobTX.csv**: Texas Job postings
+3. **DataJobTX.csv**: Texas Job postings.
-4. **DataJobWA.csv**: Washington State Job postings
+4. **DataJobWA.csv**: Washington State Job postings.

 There are 12 columns in the data:
-- **Job_title**: The title of the job which you are applying to
+- **Job_title**: The title of the job which you are applying to.
-- **Company**: Company name
+- **Company**: Company name.
 - **State/City**: State/city in which the company's job posting is listed.
 - **Min_Salary**: Minimum yearly salary in USD.
 - **Max_Salary**: Maximum yearly salary in USD.